Deep work.

 Best Productivity Apps for Founders and Entrepreneurs

 Developers need longer continuous blocks than most roles because of how much context has to be held in working memory at once.
 Reasoning about a complex codebase, tracking the implications of a change, and writing code that actually solves the problem correctly requires building up a mental model that takes time and collapses quickly under interruption.
 A developer interrupted every 45 minutes can produce code.
-They can't consistently produce the quality of reasoning their role requires.
+But they can't consistently produce the quality of reasoning their role requires.

 Best Mac Calendar Apps for Developers